'Not waiting for anybody” is the real message of social business

-The 9th Social Business Day was held over two days, June 28 & 29, at the Centara Grand & Bangkok Convention Centre, Central World jointly organised by Yunus Centre, Dhaka, Asian Institute of Technology (AIT) and Kasetsart University, Thailand.
+The 9th Social Business Day was held over two days, June 28 and 29, at the Centara Grand and Bangkok Convention Centre, Central World jointly organised by Yunus Centre, Dhaka, Asian Institute of Technology (AIT) and Kasetsart University, Thailand.

 This year, the theme was "Making Money is Happiness, Making Other People Happy is Super Happiness".

 Panel discussions addressed a myriad of topics in relation to the social business ecosystem ranging from food and agriculture, deforestation, green energy to education, health, technology, sports as well as culture and arts.

 Some 1,500 delegates from 59 countries - 80 delegates from Japan alone, 30 from China and 50 from Taiwan, attended the two-day event.
 This was the biggest international gathering of social businesses till date, organisers said.
 The first one was held in 2010 in Dhaka.